 Selected Web Sites

-African Journals Online A list of websites for periodical titles from Africa that are available online.
+African Journals Online This link opens in a new windowA list of websites for periodical titles from Africa that are available online.
 The periodicals are listed by subject and indicate the country of origin.
 The list is updated regularly.

-Black Women Writers (ASP) With 100,000 pages of prose, poetry, and essays, Black Women Writers brings together the many voices of women from Africa and the African Diaspora in electronic format for the first time.
+Black Women Writers (ASP) This link opens in a new windowWith 100,000 pages of prose, poetry, and essays, Black Women Writers brings together the many voices of women from Africa and the African Diaspora in electronic format for the first time.
 Facing sexism and racism at the same time, these authors have had to create their own identities and movements.
 This collection documents that effort from its earliest beginnings.
 Presenting works from many different countries in three continents, and a variety of cultural experiences, the database gives a view of black womens struggles through time; the challenges of a group facing issues that are, together, unique to this literature.

-Empire Online World empires from 1492-1969.
+Empire Online This link opens in a new windowWorld empires from 1492-1969.
 It includes a wealth of primary sources including manuscripts, rare printed materials, letter books, missionary papers, slave papers, travel writing, periodicals, diaries, photographs and more.
 Supplementing the primary sources are secondary resources such as essays, interactive maps, chronology and an image gallery.
 Materials in the collections spans five centuries, charting the story of the rise and fall of empires, gathered from a wide range of reputable institutions. with a core from the British Library.
 From Adam Matthew.

-Slavery, Abolition and Social Justice, 1490-2007 This resource is designed as an important portal for slavery and abolition studies, bringing together documents and collections covering an extensive time period 1490-2007, from libraries and archives across the Atlantic world.
+Slavery, Abolition and Social Justice, 1490-2007 This link opens in a new windowThis resource is designed as an important portal for slavery and abolition studies, bringing together documents and collections covering an extensive time period 1490-2007, from libraries and archives across the Atlantic world.
 Close attention is being given to the varieties of slavery, the legacy of slavery, the social justice perspective and the continued existence of slavery today.
 Adam Matthew.